 By responding to peer list requests with plausible data and thereby producing valid outgoing edges from the sensors, we will try to make those metrics less suspicious.
-The challenge
+The challenge here is deciding which peers can be returned without actually supporting the network.
+The following candidates to place on the neighbor list will be investigated:

-- $\,\blacksquare\,$ Return the other known sensors, effectively building a complete graph $K{|C|}$ containing all sensors - Detect churned peers from AS with dynamic IP allocation - Detect peers behind carrier-grade NAT that rotate IP addresses very often and pick random IP addresses from the IP range
+$\, \blacksquare \,$ Return the other known sensors, effectively building a complete graph $K{|C|}$ containing all sensors

+- Detect churned peers from AS with dynamic IP allocation - Detect peers behind carrier-grade NAT that rotate IP addresses very often and pick random IP addresses from the IP range